PadawanKay/Progression-Journey/README.md

-RNG Guessing Game with Python
+#RNG Guessing Game with Python

-I know there are a lot of projects out there for rng guessing game, but this one is special to me, even if it might make seasoned coders cringe...
-I've put myself in a situation to force myself to do trial and error.
-There were a lot of debugging moments and figuring out what is okay and what is not okay syntax.
-BUT When I got the first good run (the 'yes' vs 'no' boolean answer path), you would've thought I was watching a sport, seeing my favorite team score a goal!
-Fists in the air, yelling "F-YEA!!
-AHH!
-I DID IT!", My heart was racing!
+I know there are a lot of RNG guessing game projects out there, but this one is special to me—even if it might make seasoned coders cringe.
+I created this project to push myself to learn and grow as a developer.

-I hope to continue to grow and to have more happy moments.
-As should you!
+I hope to continue improving and to have more happy moments along the way.
+I wish the same for you!

 Thank you for reading this. :)